jjaanila/campaigner/README.md

 A file in the project root that defines the structure and metadata of the campaign document.
 See `src/schemas/campaign.json` for file schema.

 - Campaign metadata, e.g. cover page information
-- Parts, Chapters, and Sections.
-Used (so far) only for generating Table of Contents.
 - Monsters
+- Conditions
+- Probably more in the future...

 ### Components

-Vue 2 components in `src/components` for creating a nice looking campaign site.
+Vue components in `src/components` for creating a nice looking campaign site.

 ## Development